 Patricia Forde (Chair) is a full-time writer for children and young people from Galway.
 She has extensive experience of working in the arts, having been Director of Galway International Arts Festival for five years, and founding Baboró International Arts Festival for Children.
 She is a fluent Irish speaker and writes books and television programmes in Irish and in English.
 She is also a qualified Primary School teacher.
 Patricia advises on Irish language issues and on the needs of writers on the CBI board.
 Having served on many arts boards she is also interested in governance and the long-term development of CBI.
 Patricia was co-opted to the board in October 2014.

 Eileen Jackson is Principal of a primary school where children’s reading for pleasure is celebrated and encouraged in numerous ways.
 She is a former member of the Church of Ireland Board of Education, and, more recently, of the Board of the National Museum of Ireland where she was a member of its Development and Corporate Committee.
 Eileen is currently a member of the Early Childhood and Primary Board of the NCCA.
 She avidly supports the development of school libraries, and recommends schools’ membership of Children’s Books Ireland.
 Eileen was elected to the board at the AGM in September 2015.

 John O’Donnell’s poetry and fiction has been published and broadcast widely.
 Awards include the National Irish Poetry Prize, the Ireland Funds Prize, the Hennessy Award for Poetry, and the Hennessy Award for Fiction.
-Previously a board member of various other organizations (including Dublin Theatre Festival and the Arts Council) he is also currently a board member of Fishamble Theatre Company.
+Previously a board member of various other organisations (including Dublin Theatre Festival and the Arts Council) he is also currently a board member of Fishamble Theatre Company.
 A senior counsel, he lives and works in Dublin.
 John was appointed to the board in November 2016.